learn-co-curriculum/careers-applying-to-jobs-online/README.md

 # Applying to Jobs Online

-With dozens of job websites like Github Jobs, Dice, Indeed and more, applying online seems like the way to go. *You can sit in your living room, in your PJs, and send out resumes, right?*
+With dozens of job websites like Github Jobs, Dice, and Indeed, applying online seems like the way to go. *You can sit in your living room, in your PJs, and send out resumes, right?*

 While applying for jobs online can feel like you’re making progress in your job search, **it should by no means be the only job search approach you take.** For some, applying for jobs online can make sense more than it does for others.
 The factor that impacts this the most is where you live.